yashwantreddy/ravenna-chat/README.md

 - Configurable relevance threshold for determining when to use AI-generated responses
 - FastAPI for high-performance API endpoints
 - Comprehensive test suite using `pytest`

+## Trade-offs

+- I chose BM25 over other search algorithms (like vector search or hybrid approaches) because it was the most performant and easy to implement, given the time constraint.
+- I chose Supabase over a more traditional database like Postgres because of its ease of use and the fact that it provides a Postgres-compatible database out of the box, allowing me to focus on the chatbot logic rather than setting up and managing a database.
+- I chose `GPT-4o-mini` over other models because of low latency and cost.

+## Assumptions

+- The support tickets are stored in a table called `zendesk` in Supabase.
+- The `zendesk` table has the following columns: `ticket_id`, `customer_question`, `support_agent_response` and `tags`.
+- The `tags` column is an array/collection of strings associated with the ticket.

+## Scaling to Production

+- Loading the tickets from Supabase to the app needs to be done on startup of the app, instead of doing it on every request.
+- Use a load balancer to scale the app horizontally.
+- The app could be ideally deployed to a cloud service provider.
+I chose Vercel because it provides a free tier and is easy to use.

 ## Prerequisites